The king of Burgundy

 A Guide to Pinot Noir

-Pinot Noir is a distinguished and versatile wine grape varietal that commands attention on every sip.
+Pinot Noir is among the world's best known and beloved grape varieties.
 With its complex history and ability to thrive in different regions worldwide, Pinot Noir has earned a spot in the hearts of wine enthusiasts everywhere.
-International Pinot Noir Day, celebrated annually on the second Thursday of November, offers a perfect occasion to raise a glass and explore the captivating allure of this remarkable and iconic grape.
-So where is Pinot Noir from, what is its history, what does it bring to the table, and what steps can you take to enjoy it at its best?
+So where is Pinot Noir from?
+What is its history?
+What does it bring to the table, and what steps can you take to enjoy it at its best?

-Over time, as Pinot Noir's reputation grew, so did its presence in vineyards across Europe, spreading to the likes of Switzerland, Germany, and Italy as the centuries passed.
-Today, the allure of Pinot Noir is not limited to its presence in traditional wine regions.
-In recent decades, winemakers in countries like Chile, Australia, and South Africa have successfully embraced the challenge of cultivating this delicate grape, producing exceptional wines comparable to Pinot Noirs made in the Old World.
+Over time, as pinot noir's reputation grew, so did its presence in vineyards across Europe, spreading to the likes of Switzerland, Germany, and Italy as the centuries passed.
+Today, Pinot Noir is grown beyond in traditional wine regions, with winemakers in countries like Chile, Australia, and South Africa embracing the challenge of cultivating this delicate grape.
+Its global popularity is underlined by International Pinot Noir Day, an annual celebration that takes place on the second Thursday of November that presents the perfect to raise a glass and explore the captivating allure of this remarkable and iconic grape.

 Age of the wine.
 Younger Pinot Noir which has yet to develop many layers of quality boasts vibrant and fresh fruit flavors.
 As the wine matures, it becomes a more complex and nuanced drink, with flavors deepening into dark fruits, truffles, and forest floor characteristics.

 Method of barrel aging.
-The way of aging any wine after fermentation plays a notable role in the final product, and Pinot Noir is no different.
-Oak-aged Pinot Noir - a common practice in Burgundy - takes on a subtle oak influence that can impart flavors of vanilla and baking spice.
+The aging method any wine after fermentation plays a notable role in the final product, and Pinot Noir is no different.
+Oak-aged Pinot Noir - a common style in Burgundy - takes on a subtle oak influence that can impart flavors of vanilla and baking spice.
 Neutral aging vessels such as steel tanks allow the wine to emphasize the purity of the fruit and the expression of the vineyard's characteristics.
 Winemakers may also combine oak and non-oak aging to strike a balance of adding some extra complexity while maintaining the freshness of the fruit.

 Warm Climate vs Cool Climate.
 Warm climate Pinot Noir often possesses more body, with the potential for having a richer mouthfeel.
 This enhanced richness also leads to riper fruit flavors that can even border on being jammy.
 Cool climate Pinot Noir, on the other hand, typically has higher acidity and freshness, greater tartness in its fruit flavors, and a lighter body and more delicate structure overall.